wultra/powerauth-crypto/powerauth-docs/source/tutorial/deployment.md

 To deploy PowerAuth 2.0 Standard RESTful API to Apache Tomcat, simply copy the WAR file in your `webapps` folder or deploy it using the "Tomcat Web Application Manager" application (usually deployed on default Tomcat address `http://localhost:8080/manager`).

-### Deploying PowerAuth 2.0 Server outside the container
+### Deploying PowerAuth 2.0 Standard RESTful API outside the container

 You can also execute WAR file directly using the following command: